-Finding a fulfilling career can be a long, incremental journey.
-Few people enter the workforce knowing exactly what they want to do.
-In fact, by age 50, the average person has held 12 different jobs in an effort to find the “right fit.”
+Embarking on the journey to a fulfilling career is often long and unfolds step by step.
+Rarely does anyone enter the workforce with a clear vision of their ideal job.
+In fact, by age 50, the average person has held 12 different jobs in search of that perfect match.
 For many, this requires changing careers completely.

-As of February 2023, roughly 4.4 million workers made the leap, leaving their current roles for work in an entirely different field.
+As of April 2024, roughly 3.5 million workers made the leap, leaving their current roles for new career options.
 This trend has only grown in popularity in the post-pandemic workplace.
 With the accelerated adoption of remote work, e-commerce, and automation, many people are reevaluating their professional priorities.

 So if you’re considering a career change, you’re not alone.
 Taking action on these thoughts, however, can be daunting.
 For some, it can mean deserting a stable job to head down an uncharted path.
 For others, switching job functions mid-career may mean a lateral move, which can feel like a step backward—but it doesn’t have to be.

-Each stage in your career provides an opportunity to learn more about yourself: your talents, interests, challenges, and workplace values.
+Every phase of your career journey is a chance to discover more about who you are—your unique talents, passions, obstacles, and what you value in a work environment.
 Career choices you may perceive as “missteps” often prove to be the most informative and transformational on the journey to a fulfilling career.

 What’s more, the notion of career fit is a two-way street.
 Most employers would prefer that you feel enthusiastic, engaged, and fulfilled in your role, because happy employees are more productive employees.
 Understanding when it’s time to move on from your current role to pursue other passions can be a win-win for everyone.

 If you’re reading this, chances are you feel the current career path you’re on might not be right for you.
-Take this opportunity to examine your feelings toward your current role and consider these key signs when determining if it’s time to change.
+Take this opportunity to examine your feelings toward your current role and consider these key signs when determining whether making a career change is right for you.
 If you can relate to the descriptions below, keep reading to discover what you can do to get out of your rut and into the career you’ve always desired.

 1. You’re apathetic and complacent.